 In this blog, we’ve analyzed both sides to help you make an informed decision.

 The two visible benefits of renting a chair include financial savings and freedom from employment laws.
 Let’s examine these two points in detail:

 ➢ Salons can save money: Renting a chair to freelancers is a great idea when you are just starting out since the money inflow is usually less.
 They’re responsible to pay a fixed fee for your space.
 In such a deal, both the salon owner as well as the hairdresser will make money.
 Besides saving money, it also gives you peace of mind as you won’t have to deal with employee sick leaves, maternity leaves, and insurance headaches.

 Also Read: 7 Secrets to Reduce Salon And Spa Costs

 ➢ Employment laws: Freelancers in most countries aren’t protected by employment laws.
 This means you are not entitled to pay them any minimum wages or other employment rights.

 ➢ Freelancers bring clients: If you are a salon owner who is struggling to bring in clients, you could probably follow the rent-a-chair model.
-Though the clients are coming in especially for the stylists, nothing should stop you from taking advantage of this and marketing your offerings to them.
-Since they are already in your salon, you this to your advantage.
+Though the clients are coming in, especially the stylists, nothing should stop you from taking advantage of this and marketing your offerings to them.
+Since they are already in your salon, you have this to your advantage.
 Keep your retail area in front of their eyes and urge them to go through your menu on your salon management software.
 If they’re impressed, you may have just won yourself a new client.

 Right now, renting a chair may seem like the most promising model ever.
 But, wait a minute.
 It’s always better to understand the negative points as well.